Lucg/push-plugin-unity/README.md

 6. the resource ID of the 'date' view – `builder.setDateId("date_name","folder_name","your_package_name")`

 The only ID that you must provide is the layout ID.
 If you don't want to display some of these views, don't provide their IDs, and their values won't be set to your remote view.
-When you have provided all IDs that you want, use the following method:
+When you provide all IDs that you want, use the following method:

 	InfobipPush.SetBuilderData(builder);